abrar2030/FinovaBank/backend/README.md

 ---

-**Note**: This enhanced backend solution represents a comprehensive financial technology platform designed to meet enterprise requirements and regulatory compliance standards.
+**Note**: This backend solution represents a comprehensive financial technology platform designed to meet enterprise requirements and regulatory compliance standards.
 The AI capabilities and security features make it suitable for modern financial institutions seeking to leverage cutting-edge technology while maintaining the highest standards of security and compliance.